Onlyme395/FFXIV-MarketData/README.md

 # FFXIV-MarketData
 Using Universalis, this spreadsheet collects data into spreadsheet form using google api.
 You can then parse the data collected for whatever you want in other tabs.

+This script uses the Universalis.app api to answer questions such as (and not limited to):
+"Should I make this, or buy this?",
+"Where should I buy this rare item?",
+"How much profit will I make if I sell these items?", and many more.
+The intention of this program is to provide easilly digestible market information that the average user can understand.